Duluth, MN 55812

 The client should be presented with the Guidelines and Consent for Email Correspondence.
 The signed form should be submitted to the clinic office for filing BEFORE email correspondence commences.
 Interns should talk with their instructors before any email correspondence occurs.

-Before you can use a client document as an element for formative assessment in your Portfolio, you are responsible for de-identifying the document.
-Please clear any Protected Health Information (PHI) from your document and submit it to your ciinic instructor for review before you use any client-related documents in your Portfolio.
+Before you can use a client document in CSD courses please clear any Protected Health Information (PHI) from your document and submit it to your ciinic instructor for review.

 You are responsible for following the federal laws regarding protection of private health information.
-Failure to do so can lead to University of Minnesota sanctions and U.S. Federal Government penalties.
+Failure to do so can lead to University of Minnesota sanctions.

 Checklist for De-Identifying Health Information: